sethchart/sethchart.com/content/posts/5/index.md

 ## Conclusion

-This toeknizer implements two major immprovements on the example class from the scikit-learn user guide.
+This tokenizer implements two major improvements on the example class from the scikit-learn user guide.
-1. Punctuation is dropped in the doc_lemmatiser function.
+1. Punctuation is dropped in the doc_lemmatizer function.
 This happens after lemmatization so that we can take advantage of punctuation to detect sentence structure.
-2. We use parts of speach tagging to make the lemmatizer more aware of context.
+2. We use parts of speech tagging to make the lemmatizer more aware of context.
 For example the word "meeting" can appear in a sentence as a noun or as a verb.
 The word "meeting" is the lemma when "meeting" is a noun, but "meet" is the lemma when "meeting" is a verb.
 By default WordNetLemmatizer treats every word as a noun.